ericvpineda/taskpro/README.md

     - solution:
         - passed in incorrect url to fetch function
         - make sure route.js in correct folder (ex: task folder)
+- RangeError: Invalid time value
+    - solution: need to place date string into new Date object

 Questions
 - should i allow task schema date entry to have min/max date